 Why You Should Study MBBS in the Philippines?

-Doctor of Medicine (MD) course in the Philippines, which is equivalent of the MBBS in India and other Commonwealth countries, is well recognized by WHO and Medical Council of India.
-Due to similar educational standard as the USA and high success rate in USMLE, doctors who have a medical degree from the Philippines are very well regarded all over the world.
+Doctor of Medicine (MD) course in the Philippines, which is equivalent to the MBBS in India and other Commonwealth countries, is well recognized by WHO and Medical Council of India.

 There is no donation or capitation fee involved whatsoever, no matter which medical college you choose for MBBS in the Philippines.

 The overall course fee for five years MD course (sometimes up to 6 years depending on the college) and the total living cost is very affordable.